Table of contents

 Weather Resistance

-For mucky and snowy shoulder season hikes and winter adventures – or just trips where there will be lots of weather – we prefer the waterproof boot version of the Moab 3s, which effectively keeps water out.
+For mucky and snowy shoulder season hikes and winter adventures – or just trips where there will be lots of weather – we prefer the waterproof boot version of the Moab 3.
 However, it sacrifices breathability and runs much warmer.
-Choosing the best version for you comes down to the weather conditions and personal preference.
+Choosing the best version for you comes down to the weather conditions and trail conditions where you do most of your hiking.

 Close up shot of man wearing hiking shoes with red rocks and desert in background